vlucki/hot-reload-c-cpp/README.md

 Another option is to await for some explicit user input telling the program to perform the reloading, which would eliminate the need for any file-checking, but I found this to be a bit more tedious than just re-compiling and having it "magically work".

-Finally, the whole loop coulde be moved to the library, which would call back into the main application via a function pointer whenever hot-reloading is needed.
+Finally, the whole loop could be moved to the library, which would call back into the main application via a function pointer whenever hot-reloading is needed.
 There's no great reason behind not taking this approach other than the fact it felt a bit easier to do it as presented here, but perhaps one could argue that the entire hot-reloading code is indeed something apart from the "real" application defined by the library and thus should stay out of it.

 # Building from source